 In this tutorial, I want to help developers who are new to Sitecore to get a good understanding of some of the foundational concepts of the Sitecore platform.
 These concepts are the building blocks that make up every Sitecore website.

 If you are familiar with CMS development, then you will probably be familiar with a few common buzzwords, like templates and data items.
-Sitecore uses some definitions you may recognise but relate to something different than you would expect, compared to the usual industry standard definitions, which can make learning Sitecore confusing at times.
+Sitecore uses some terminology you may already be familiar with, however, it may relate to something different than you would expect.
+Sitecore’s terminology is definitely different, compared to the usual industry standard definitions, which can make learning Sitecore confusing at times.

 The Building Blocks